 The 50th anniversary of the founding of the SEP (Sri Lanka)

-The RCL/SEP’s struggle against the anti-Tamil civil war
+The RCL/SEP’s political struggle against the LSSP’s betrayal

-This is the fifth in a series of articles published by the Socialist Equality Party (SEP) in Sri Lanka to mark the 50th anniversary of its foundation in June 1968.
+This is the fourth in a series of articles published by the Socialist Equality Party (SEP) in Sri Lanka to mark the 50th anniversary of its foundation in June 1968.

 These articles elaborate the RCL’s principled foundations and draw the essential political lessons from the struggle for these principles over the past 50 years.
 The RCL was founded on the program and perspective of socialist internationalism that the Lanka Sama Samaja Party, which claimed to be a Trotskyist party, had betrayed by entering the bourgeois government of Madam Sirima Bandaranaike in 1964.